-Central planning has never been a success at allocating capital efficiently.
-The persistent failure of even the best-intentioned government efforts to make effective capital allocation decisions has proven, to the extent such things ever can be proven, that economies in which the private sector dominates capital allocation decisions are likely to outperform those economies in which government takes the leading role in making decisions about how to invest resources.
-This, however, emphatically does not mean that the government has no role to play in the economy, particularly in reducing transaction costs, providing standard-form off-the-rack rules, and in dealing with distributional unfairness.18
+dominates capital allocation decisions are likely to outperform those in which government takes the leading role in making decisions about how to invest resources.
+This conclusion, however, emphatically does not mean that the government has no role to play in the economy, particularly in reducing transaction costs, providing standard form, off-the-rack rules, and dealing with distributional unfairness.21

-So far, this article has stressed the point that government is necessary to provide the legal framework for entrepreneurship.
-The legal system provides the business forms that are necessary for the creation of the business entities through which investment is made.
-In particular, the basic corporate entity, conceptualized as a contracting entity separate and distinct from its investors, is necessary not only to attract investors, but also to provide entrepreneurs with the incentives they need to take the risks inherently involved in the start of a new business.
+So far, this paper has stressed that government is necessary to provide the legal framework for entrepreneurship.
+The legal system provides the business forms that permit the creation of the business entities through which investment is made.
+The basic corporate entity in particular, conceptualized as a contracting entity separate and distinct from its investors, is essential not only to attract investors but also to provide entrepreneurs with the incentives they need to take the risks inherently involved in starting a new business.